IanoNjuguna/Hashnode-Backup/cldj7wz5v00070ajtdwbk4l4e.md

         go mod tidy
 ```

 After initializing the module, run the `go mod tidy` command.

+Alternatively, you can run the `go mod tidy` command as stipulated in the documentation.

 ### What Does The `go mod tidy` Command Do?